sycobuny/kythera/README.md

-    kythera: services for TSora IRC networks
+    kythera: services for IRC networks

     Copyright (c) 2011 Eric Will <rakaur@malkier.net>
     Rights to this code are documented in doc/license.txt

-kythera -- services for TSora IRC networks
+kythera -- services for IRC networks
 ==========================================

-This application is free but copyrighted software; see LICENSE.
+This application is free but copyrighted software; see doc/license.txt.

 To start the program, edit the configuration options in `bin/kythera` to your satisfaction and run `./bin/kythera` at your terminal.
 Good luck!